It’s time for BYOF (bring your own Fi)

 On a practical level, this is gold.
 You just land in, say, India and continue using your phone like you did in Indiana.
 You don’t have to change or configure anything.
 Better still, you can use your phone to set up a Wi-Fi hotspot for your laptop and other devices while you’re in India instead of rolling the dice on public Wi-Fi networks in airports, hotels and cafes.

-Fi costs $20 per month, giving you unlimited domestic calls and messages, plus $10 per gigabyte for data up to a maximum of $60 for the data (at which point all additional data is free via a feature Google calls “bill protection”).
+Fi costs US$20 per month, giving you unlimited domestic calls and messages, plus $10 per gigabyte for data up to a maximum of $60 for the data (at which point all additional data is free via a feature Google calls “bill protection”).
 Data used above 15GB may be throttled to 256 Kbps, which users can avoid by waiving bill protection and paying full price for all data.
 Calls outside the U.S. cost 20 cents per minute.

 Google Fi also increasingly supports Voice over Long-Term Evolution (VoLTE) as part of what I believe is Google’s intention to move people off the phone system and onto the internet.
 (The support is slowly being rolled out to more users in more situations over time.)